-This plan of study is designed to provide students with skills in video game production and development, computer animation, and digital audio and video effects for video, film, and multimedia.
-Emphasis is placed on the process of production and the responsibilities of working within a creative team.
-Students must complete the TCOM core, the sequence core, and 8 hours of approved electives.
+This plan of study is designed to provide students with skills in video game production and development, computer animation and digital effects for video, film, and multimedia.
+Emphasis is placed on the processes of design and production and the responsibilities and opportunities of working within a creative team.
+Students are required to complete the TCOM Core, the DM Sequence Core, and at least 8 hours of approved elective courses.

-Digital Media: Effects, Games, and Animation Core:
+Digital Media: Effects, Games, and Animation Required Core:

-Intro to Digital Media course as approved by advisor 4 TCOM 220 Introduction to Audio Production 4 TCOM 240 Introduction to Video Production 4 Nonlinear Scriptwiring course as approved by advisor 4 Multimedia Theory course as approved by advisor 4 or Digital Games and Global Culture as approved by advisor 4
+TCOM 150L Introduction to Digital Media 4

+TCOM 220 Introduction to Audio Production 4

+TCOM 240 Introduction to Video Production 4

+TCOM 250 Introduction to Digital Media Production ո 4

+TCOM 251 Nonlinear Scriptwriting 4

+TCOM 350 Evolution of Multimedia 4

+or TCOM 357 Digital Games and Global Culture 4

-Digital Media: Effects, Games, and Animation Electives (8 hours required)
+Digital Media: Special Effects, Games, and Animation Electives: (8 hours required)